Last updated 15 July 2022

 The Supreme Court and QCAT have general powers to hear applications for declarations, directions, recommendations or advice about anything under the Powers of Attorney Act 1998 (Qld) or to provide consent to a special health matter (s 82 Guardianship Act).

-An extended range of people may apply to the Supreme Court or QCAT including the principal themselves, a member of the principal’s family, an attorney, the Public Guardian or another interested person (s 115 Guardianship Act).
-Reference should also be made to s 118 in relation to notice of any hearing.
+An extended range of people may apply to the Supreme Court or QCAT including the person themselves, a member of the person’s family, an attorney, the Public Guardian or another interested person (s 115 Guardianship Act).
+The tribunal is required, at least seven days before the hearing of an application, to give notice of the hearing to the person concerned in the matter and as far as practicable, and among other persons, to the applicant (if it is not the person concerned), a spouse, child, parent or sibling of the person concerned (s 118 Guardianship Act).